Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Law and Political Science

-Summary: The project aims to teach students about AI, from its design to its implementation, through the creation of accessible, interactive, and stimulating interfaces.
-It thus aims to prepare students to master this tool, which is well-suited to the practice of law.
-It aims to train students in this fundamental tool and make them operational in this area as soon as they enter the job market, regardless of their position (corporate, association, or government lawyers, magistrates, attorneys, experts, ministerial officers, etc.).
+Summary: This project aims to provide students with an education in AI, from its design to its application, through the creation of accessible, interactive, and engaging interfaces.
+It seeks to prepare students to master this tool, which is well-suited to legal practice.
+The project aims to train students in this fundamental tool and make them operational in this field upon entering the job market, regardless of their specific roles (corporate lawyers, lawyers for associations or government agencies, judges, attorneys, experts, court officers, etc.).

 EXPOEDUC: Exhibition on educational landscapes